 "Oh amazing!" she exclaimed, "I just saw someone on one of these the other day."
 Looked like a dopey shithead, with his head down in it.
 Wondered what he was doing at first "I was so curious what he was doing on it."

 She'd become well-practiced in cutting back and forth between her muttering and speaking out loud.

 He doesn't know what the hell you like, but you should just shut the hell up and remember you're lucky as shit that he even puts up with you, you broken wretched sack of… "Thank you so much, darling, I love it."

 So why did Gwendolyn mutter her every thought out loud?
 Based on the reports of the doctors at her clinic, it was a form of minor schizophrenia.
 But they were wrong.
 They didn't know about the disease that severed her corpus callosum.
 They didn't know that they were hearing the two halves of her brain talking back and forth due to the missing bundle of nerves that were supposed to connect them.
+A surgeon could have told Kagaku that the part of the brain that was responsible for speech and thought was the right hemisphere.
 That took experiments and medical tests that only Kagaku could afford.

 I can give you a bit of context about what a severed corpus callosum means.
 Researchers had been studying the effects for decades.
 They'd made many astonishing observations about the working of the human mind in the separate halves of the brain when the unifying band of nerves had been severed.